 In 2012 she was nominated and accepted as a member of the WA Royal Academy of Dance Panel.
 As a Panel member Michele has been involved in the RAD Festivals, the Summer Dance Program at WAAPA, the Solo Seal Presentations and many other RAD courses for students and teachers.

-In 2014 Michele performed with her child, Anton, in Perth City Ballet's production of 'Giselle' showing that performing is fun at any age.
-In 2015 she was able to be on stage with two of her children Avie and Anton in Perth City Ballet's production of "Swan Lake".
+In 2014 Michele performed with her child, Charle, in Perth City Ballet's production of 'Giselle' showing that performing is fun at any age.
+In 2015 she was able to be on stage with two of her children Avie and Charle in Perth City Ballet's production of "Swan Lake".